Nonlinear stability for active suspensions: Resolvent estimates in the linear setting

-MCZ gratefully acknowledges support of the Royal Society through grant URF\textbackslash R1\textbackslash 191492 and the ERC/EPSRC through grant Horizon Europe Guarantee EP/X020886/1.
-The work of DGV was supported by project Singflows grant ANR-18-CE-40-0027 and project Bourgeons grant ANR-23-CE40-0014-01 of the French National Research Agency (ANR).
+\begin{funding} MCZ acknowledges support of the Royal Society through grant URF\textbackslash R1\textbackslash 191492 and the ERC/EPSRC through grant Horizon Europe Guarantee EP/X020886/1.
+The work of DGV was supported by project Singflows grant ANR-18-CE-40-0027 and project Bourgeons grant ANR-23-CE40-0014-01 of the French National Research Agency (ANR). \end{funding}